networknt/light-doc/content/tutorial/common/discovery/dynamic.md

 The result is

 ```
-["API D: Message 1","API D: Message 2","API C: Message 1","API C: Message 2"]
+["API D: Message 1","API D: Message 2","API C: Message 1","API C: Message 2","API B: Message 1","API B: Message 2","API A: Message 1","API A: Message 2"]
 ```

-In the next step we are going to start multiple instances of `API D` and see how direct registry will handle the situation.
+In the next step, we are going to start [multiple][] instances of `API D` and see how direct registry will handle the situation.

-[Static]: /tutorial/common/discovery/static/
-[consul]: /tutorial/common/discovery/consul/
+[Consul]: /tutorial/common/discovery/consul/
 [multiple]: /tutorial/common/discovery/multiple/